juergenweb/FrontendForms/README.md

 Only to mention:
 The top 100 password list will be checked once a month on GitHub, if the file has been modified.
 Once a month is enough and GitHub allows only a certain amount of requests per day.
-Otherwise you will get a 403 error (too many requests).
+Otherwise, you will get a 403 error (too many requests).
 So checking it once a month does not bomb their server with too many requests.
 If something has been changed on the list, it will be downloaded and added to the blacklist automatically.
 So the list is always up-to-date.